deepjavalibrary/djl-serving/serving/docs/lmi/deployment_guide/benchmarking-your-endpoint.md

 ### Usage with SageMaker Streaming Response

 You can also use `awscurl` to invoke your endpoint with streaming responses.
-This assumes that you have configured your deployment configuration with `option.output_formatter=jsonlines` so that LMI streams responses.
+This assumes that you have configured your deployment [configuration](https://github.com/deepjavalibrary/djl-serving/blob/master/serving/docs/lmi/deployment_guide/configurations.md#lmi-common-configurations) with `option.output_formatter=jsonlines` or you have passed 'stream': true as part of the payload(works only from 0.27.0) so that LMI streams responses.

 To benchmark your endpoint with streaming, you must call the `/invocations-response-stream` API.